renaschweizer/congen-unixbasics/ConGen_UnixBasics.md

 Documents  Music      Public    Templates  Zip_Folder_64_bit_191125  easypop   neestimator           thinclient_drives
 ```

 RStudio has nice color encoding to help us identify different types of contents.
-Default setting has light blue for directories, black for files, and red for executables.
+Default setting has light blue for directories, black for files, and red for compressed files.

 Let's list one of those directories using the `ls` command and an ***argument***, instructor_materials.
 This is the basic format of shell programming, like many other languages.